AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module12/ex1.md

 Google Analytics data is loaded daily into BigQuery using a batch-mechanism.
 As such, it doesn't make any sense to use this GCP/BigQuery integration for Real-time personalization and activation use-cases.

-If a brand wants to deliver real-time personalization use-cases based on Google Analytics data, it can collect that data on the website with Google Tag Manager and then stream it to Adobe Experience Platform in real-time ([just like you did in Module 9](../../modules/module9/data-ingestion-using-google-tag-manager-and-google-analytics.md)).
+If a brand wants to deliver real-time personalization use-cases based on Google Analytics data, it can collect that data on the website with Google Tag Manager and then stream it to Adobe Experience Platform in real-time.

 The GCP/BigQuery Source Connector should be used to...